edarruiz/DomainDrivenDesign.SDK/README.md

 TODO - In progress of documentation

-## The essential Toolbox - Useful Design and Architecture Patterns
+## Extending the toolbox - More Patterns

 TODO - In progress of documentation